balena-io-experimental/balena-sound/docs/02-usage.md

 - `master`: the device acting as the audio source
 - `client`: any number of devices playing back the audio being sent over by the `master`

 Designing a `master` device is easy and requires no configuration.
-Whenever you start streaming to any device in multi-room mode it will autoconfigure itself to be the `master` device and will broadcast a message to all other devices within your local network to get them in sync.
+Whenever you start streaming to any device in multi-room mode, it will autoconfigure itself to be the `master` device and will broadcast a message to all other devices within your local network to get them in sync.
 Note that it can take a few seconds for the system to autoconfigure the first time you stream.
 You can always change the `master` by streaming to a different device.

 It's a good idea to use the most powerful device on your fleet as the designated `master` as it does take up more resources.
 For example, if your setup consists of a Raspberry Pi 4 and a couple of Raspberry Pi 2, then using the Pi 4 as the `master` is the better option.